 How much do those chemical-filled, toxic tampons cost you each month?
 If you’re spending around $12 a box on average, that’s $228 per year.
 After just 5 years, that number quickly rises to $1,140.

 Two words, my friends: Menstrual.
 Cups.
 (Or period cups.
 Whatever works for you.)
-They save you a bundle on money that’s much better spent on treating yourself and keeping endangered species alive.
+They save you a bundle of money that’s much better spent on treating yourself and help keep endangered species alive.
+Meet Greentimina.
+Instead of wondering how much waste your period creates, you can calculate it!
+You’ll see exactly what the environmental impact of disposable period products like pads and tampons is.
+It’s a great link to share with a friend who is debating switching to more sustainable period protection.

 Making the switch is so easy, you’ll wonder how all that extra money magically appeared in your account each month, and why you didn’t give the environment a much-needed helping hand earlier.